Shatrughna

-According to Ramayana, Rama is the seventh avatar of Vishnu, while Lakshmana, Shatrughna and Bharata are the avatars of Sheshanaga, Panchajanya, and the Sudarshana Chakra respectively.
+Etymology

+The name Shatrughna is of Sanskrit origin.
+Shatru means 'enemy' and Ghna means 'killing'.
+His name means 'killer of enemies'.

+Legend

-Birth and family
+Birth and early life

-Shatrughna was born to the king of Ayodhya, Dasharatha, and his third wife, Queen Sumitra, a princess of Kashi.
-Dasharatha's other two wives, Kaushalya and Kaikeyi, bore children who would be his half-brothers.
-Kaushalya had Rama and Kaikeyi had Bharata, who were Shatrughna's half-brothers.
-Shatrughna's twin brother was Lakshmana.
-Shatrughna was married to Shrutakirti, daughter of Kushadhwaja, Janaka's younger brother.
-Thus, Shrutakirti was Sita's cousin.
-They had two sons - Subahu and Shatrughati.
+King Dasharatha of Ayodhya had three wives: Kausalya, Kaikeyi, and Sumitra.
+Shatrughan and his elder brother Lakshmana were born to Sumitra, while Rama and Bharata were born to Kausalya and Kaikeyi.
+In the Ramayana, he is described as an incarnation of Sudarshana Chakra.

+Marriage to Shrutakirti

+After Rama won the svayamvara of Sita, their marriage was fixed.
+King Dasharatha arrived in Mithila for his son's wedding and noticed that Lakshmana had feelings for Urmila, but according to tradition, Bharata and Mandavi were to marry first.
+King Dasharatha then arranged for Bharata to marry Mandavi and Shatrughna to marry Shrutakirti, allowing Lakshmana to marry Urmila.
+Ultimately, all four sisters married the four brothers, strengthening the alliance between the two kingdoms.
+Shatrughna and Shrutakirti had two sons named Subahu and Shatrughati.

 Rama's exile

 When Rama was exiled, Shatrughna dragged Kaikeyi's old nurse Manthara (who was responsible for poisoning the queen's mind against Rama) and tried to kill her, but he was restrained by Bharata, who felt that Rama would not approve.
 Bharata went to Rama and asked him to come back to Ayodhya, but Rama refused.
 Bharata ruled Ayodhya from Nandigram and was an excellent leader, acting as the very embodiment of dharma.
 Although Bharata was the king designate of Ayodhya during Rama's exile, it was Shatrughna who undertook of the administration of the whole kingdom during Rama's absence.
 Shatrughna was the only solace for the three queen mothers during the absence of Rama, Lakshmana, and Bharata from Ayodhya.

 Rage against Manthara

 Manthara appears only once in the Ramayana after Rama's banishment.
 Having been rewarded by Kaikeyi with costly clothing and jewels, she was walking in the palace gardens when Bharata and his half-brother Shatrughna came upon her.
-Seeing her, Shatrughna flew into a violent rage over Rama's banishment decided to attack her.
-Kaikeyi begged Bharata to save her, which he did, telling Shatrughna that it would be a sin to kill a woman, and that Rama would be furious with them both if he did such a thing.
+Seeing her, Shatrughna flew into a violent rage over Rama's banishment and decided to attack her.
+Kaikeyi begged Bharata to save her, which he did, telling Shatrughna that it would be a sin to kill a woman, and that Rama would be furious with both of them if he did such a thing.
 He relented and the brothers left, while Kaikeyi attempted to comfort Manthara.